-27.26 The duties and responsibilities of Librarians include organizing, managing and facilitating access to library resources; providing reference, consultative, instructional and research services; developing, organizing, and maintaining the Libraries' collections and information systems; developing and maintaining archival acquisition strategies and archival records management frameworks; managing human and financial resources and contributing to library administration.
+12.21 The Professional Responsibilities of a Librarian include a combination of self-directed and assigned tasks in the areas of Professional Performance, Scholarly and Professional Achievement and Service, including organizing, managing and facilitating access to library resources; providing reference, consultative, instructional and research services; collaborative partnerships with faculty; developing, organizing, and maintaining the Libraries' collections and information systems, including digital initiatives; developing and maintaining archival acquisition strategies and archival records management frameworks; managing human and financial resources and contributing to library administration.
+Because of variations in this work, it is understood that what constitutes a Normal Workload may vary from one library Unit to another.

-27.27 The duties and responsibilities of a Librarian specified in section 27.26 will be assigned by the Librarian's supervising Librarian or the person to whom the Librarian reports after consultation with the Librarian.
+12.22 The Professional Responsibilities of a Librarian specified in s.
+12.21 will be assigned by the Librarian's supervising Librarian or the person to whom the Librarian reports after consultation with the Librarian.
 The assignment will be based on: